We're always warning you of the latest cybercrimes. Data breaches, ransomware and phishing attacks are constantly in the headlines.

 2. Keep criminals out of your phone

-If your phone is stolen, the thief can gain access to all of the sensitive data that's stored in it.
+If your phone is stolen, the thief can gain access to all of the sensitive data that are stored in it.
 That means it is important to make it as difficult for them to get into it as possible.